All Episodes

 And he came in, for instance, with this skating rink in New York.

-came in saw that there was a problem and quickly got on board and brought in subject matter experts I think you said from Miami uh to look at this act ice rink he got under budget and under time and he got it done.
+He came in, saw that there was a problem, and quickly got on board and brought in subject matter experts, I think he said from Miami, to look at this ice rink.

-What I'm seeing now is typical government speed which we should have immediately reacted because there could be another shooting tomorrow today.
+What I'm seeing now is typical government speed, which we should have immediately reacted because there could be another shooting tomorrow, today.

-We need to start looking at the best way to do it, the cheapest way to do it and let's just get it done.
+We need to start looking at the best way to do it, the cheapest way to do it, and let's just get it done.

 Let's get people in the schools that can protect it.

-Let's lock this through threat assessments.
+Let's lock the students' threat assessments.

 Let's lock the schools down.